 For a given object, multiple OPM, OMM, or OEM messages may be provided in a message exchange session to achieve ephemeris fidelity requirements, whereas a single, self-contained OCM is typically sufficient.
 If ephemeris information for multiple objects is to be exchanged, then multiple OPM, OMM, OEM or OCM files must be used, with the exception that the OCM supports parent/child deployment scenario specifications in a single message.

 definitions

-Definitions of time systems, reference frames, planetary models, maneuvers and other fundamental topics related to the interpretation and processing of state vectors and spacecraft ephemerides are provided in reference [I-1].
+Definitions of time systems, reference frames, planetary models, maneuvers and other fundamental topics related to the interpretation and processing of state vectors and spacecraft ephemerides are provided in reference [L1].

 ORBIT PARAMETER MESSAGE (OPM)

 General